Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

 \subsection{Chabauty--Kim in depth $n \leq 2$ for $\mathcal{X} = \PP^1\setminus\{0,1,\infty\}$}

-Now let $\mathcal{X} = \mathbb{P}^1\setminus \{0,1,\infty\}$ be the minimal regular model of the thrice punctured line.
+Now let $\mathcal{X} = \mathbb{P}^1\setminus \{0,1,\infty\}$ be the thrice punctured line over $\ZZ$.
+For a basepoint we take the tangential basepoint corresponding to $1$ in the tangent space at $0$ under the identification $T_0 \PP^1 = \AA^1$, denoted $\overset{\to}{01}$.
 We briefly sketch what is known for the Chabauty--Kim method for $\mathcal{X}$ in depth $n \leq 2$, where all the maps in (\ref{kims cutter}) can be made explicit.
-For the basic facts, we refer to \cite{kim2005motivic} and \cite{DCW}.
+We recall some basic facts, following \cite{kim2005motivic} and \cite{DCW}.